 You may decide that you will do something in return for donations, for example, sit in a bath of baked beans for three hours.
 If you do that, you must make clear whether donations will be passed to the cause regardless of whether you complete the challenge, or whether donations will only be passed to the cause if you complete the activity.

 If you intend to use an online fundraising platform to manage your appeal, you may be required to provide clear details on the purpose before you can begin fundraising, especially if you are not raising funds for a well-known charity.
-Avoid broad purposes like ‘supporting those affected by COVID-19’ and be more specific, for example ‘raising funds to buy shopping for those self-isolating in the local area’, or to raise money for a specific charity.
+Avoid broad purposes and be more specific.

 You should consider working with existing charities or local community groups where possible.
 It is likely that these organisations are already set up to fundraise and deliver the services you want your appeal to support.
 A charity may be able to claim tax relief on donations if they are registered with HMRC’s Gift Aid tax reclamation scheme.
 Individuals raising funds do not have access to this scheme, so connecting to a charity directly could generate significantly more funds for your cause.